bike-bill/readyset-strapdown/README.md

-This is a mirror of the [Collab.net](http://www.collab.net/)/[Tigris.org](http://www.tigris.org/) distribution of the ReadySET Software Engineering Templates.
-There has been no visible development on this project since [version 0.9.4](http://readyset.tigris.org/docs/release-notes-0-9-3.html) in 2004, but I have found the templates useful so I am mirroring them for easier access and the hopes that others will find them useful as well.
+This is a conversion of the [Tigris.org](http://www.tigris.org/) distribution of the ReadySET Software Engineering Templates into PHP Markdown Extra format.
+It is intended to be used on [Pico CMS](http://picocms.org/).
+There is a GitHub mirror of the HTML formatted templates at [@brianbaquiran/readyset](https://github.com/brianbaquiran/readyset).
+The original ReadySET templates are located [here] (http://readyset.tigris.org/).
+There has been no visible development on the original project since [version 0.9.3](http://readyset.tigris.org/docs/release-notes-0-9-3.html) in 2004, but I find it useful, especially in markdown format.

-You can see the templates [here](http://readyset.tigris.org/nonav/templates/frameset.html).
+You can see the original HTML templates [here](http://readyset.tigris.org/nonav/templates/frameset.html).

 # ReadySET
 Ready-to-use Software Engineering Templates